Zevgor/Discord-Bot-Python-Docker/README.md

 ## Notes
 - Only works in allowed channels specified in `DISCORD_CHANNELS`.
-- Requires FFmpeg for audio streaming.
+- Uses FFmpeg for audio streaming (built out in Dockerfile).
 - Make sure your bot has the necessary Discord permissions (voice, messages).

-## License
-MIT